Higgs Phases and Boundary Criticality: Boundary Symmetry Breaking in Higher-Form Abelian Higgs Models

 Let us briefly review how the dual bulk behaves in the various limits in the Maxwell case, $\cramped{D=4}$ and $\cramped{k=1}$.
 First, consider the $\cramped{\beta \to \infty}$ ($\cramped{\beta'\to 0}$) limit: in the electric formulation the gauge field is turned off, $\cramped{\diff A = 0}$, and the remaining Higgs sector is a gauged $4D$ XY model.
 In the dual theory the magnetic charges are turned off (integrating $\dualA$ sets $\qmag=0$) and the magnetic 1-form symmetry is restored, resulting in a gas of closed membranes interacting via their coupling to the 2-form gauge field.
 Performing the Gaussian integration over $\dualH$ we obtain the action $(\kappa'/2)\langle \omega,(\codiff\diff)^{-1}\omega\rangle$, i.e. the gauge field $\dualH$ generates Coulomb interactions among the membranes.

 Next, consider the $\cramped{\kappa \to 0}$ ($\cramped{\kappa'\to\infty}$) limit.
 Electric charges are turned off, restoring the electric 1-form symmetry and reducing to a pure U(1) gauge theory.
 In the dual theory the gauge field $\dualH$ is turned off, $\cramped{\diff\dualH = 0}$.
-The theory reduces to a Coulomb gas of magnetic monopole worldlines~\cite{banksPhaseTransitionsAbelian1977,polyakovCompactGaugeFields1975}, which has a transition separating the deconfined phase (low temperature condensate) and the confined phase (high temperature gas).
+The theory reduces to a Coulomb gas of magnetic monopole worldlines~\cite{banksPhaseTransitionsAbelian1977,polyakovCompactGaugeFields1975}, which has a phase transition separating the deconfined phase (low temperature condensate, 1-form symmetry spontaneously broken) and the confined phase (high temperature gas, 1-form symmetry unbroken).

 Lastly, consider the $\cramped{\beta \to 0}$ ($\cramped{\beta'\to\infty}$) limit, the strong coupling limit of the original theory.
 In the electric theory, we can fix unitary gauge to remove $\theta$ and obtain the action $-\kappa \cos(A)$ on every link independently, so the system is fully disordered.
 Equivalently, if we use \cref{eq:Z-electric-strings-membranes}, setting $\beta=0$ forces all of the Bessel functions to vanish except when $e=\je=0$, which reduces the partition function to $\prod_\ell I_0(\kappa)$.
 In the dual theory, $\beta'\to\infty$, the weak coupling limit, and we have the constraint $\cramped{\dualH = -\diff\dualA}$, which further implies $\cramped{\diff\dualH = 0}$.
 The resulting theory then just has Lagrange multipliers that force the charge loops and membranes to vanish, so the theory trivializes completely.